Blog

 Additionally, if you provide false or misleading information on your application, your insurer may have grounds to cancel your coverage.
 It is important to carefully review the terms and conditions of your policy to understand what actions could potentially result in cancellation.

-Breakdown cover is a type of insurance that provides assistance when your vehicle breaks down.
+Breakdown cover is a type of optional insurance that provides assistance when your vehicle breaks down.
 It is designed to give you peace of mind and protect you from unexpected expenses that can arise from being stranded on the side of the road.

 When you have breakdown cover, you can call a helpline and a trained professional will be dispatched to your location to help get your vehicle back on the road.
 This can include anything from jump-starting a dead battery to towing your car to a nearby garage for repairs.
 Breakdown cover is essential for anyone who relies on their vehicle and wants to avoid the stress and inconvenience of being stranded.